davidruegamer/coinflibs/README.md

 # coinflibs
-COnditional Inference For LIkelihood-Based Selection
+COnditional Inference after LIkelihood-Based Selection

 The package contains functions to calculate limits and conduct inference in a selective manner for linear models after likelihood- or test-based model selection.